It’s taken nearly 60 years of growth for Dollywood to become the elite, award-winning example of theme park excellence it is today.

 In 1986, Dolly Parton got on board.
 Queue the harps and angel choir.

-Dolly’s arrival gave the park an immediate boost from humble beginnings to that of national recognition.
+This new partnership gave the park an immediate boost from humble beginnings to national recognition.

-It’s hard to overstate just how omnipotent Dolly was to the culture in the early 80s.
+In fact, it’s hard to overstate just how omnipotent Dolly Parton was to the culture in the early 1980s.
 Yet, nobody thought of her as the next Walt Disney.

 Her presence is so ubiquitous that many, including my wife, operate as if Dolly herself is leading boardroom meetings.